17shoni/sales-2019-analysis/README.md

 # sales-2019-analysis
-detailed analysis of sales 2019 dataset from kaggle link to the dataset https://www.kaggle.com/datasets/zaimeali1997/monthly-sales-2019
+detailed analysis of sales 2019 dataset from kaggle, link to the dataset https://www.kaggle.com/datasets/zaimeali1997/monthly-sales-2019